allfoxwy/UnitXP_SP3/README.md

 - Only target enemy in front of player camera.
 - Maximum range is 200 yards.
 - In PvP, it ignores Pets and Totems.
-- When player is in-combat, it only target in-combat enemy.
+- In PvE, when player is in-combat, it only target in-combat enemy.